Freezing strawberries for smoothies is SO easy – and it’s wonderful to have frozen berries throughout the winter for fresh berry smoothies any time!

 - Lay them on a cookie sheet in a single layer

-- When the berries are frozen solid, scoop them up and store in a labeled freezer bag (you don’t want to skip labeling- frozen they can seem very similar to other red fruits).
+- When the berries are frozen solid, scoop them up and store in a labeled freezer bag (tip: you don’t want to skip labeling- frozen they can seem very similar to other red things).

 Did you know if you start with frozen fruit you don’t need to deal with ice in smoothies?
-And you also don’t need the dreaded banana to thicken it up – it’s all frozen fruit, baby (and yes, I’m aware there are a lot of people who adore bananas…I’m most definitely not one of them).
+And you also don’t need the (dreaded) banana to thicken it up – I am not a banana fan so all the banana-based smoothies are out for me (and believe me, there is NO way to cover up that flavor…).

-- Add about 1/2 cup of fruit juice to the blender and blend.
-It’s pretty thick starting from frozen fruit, so use a spatula and more juice (or water) if needed to get a good, smooth blend going.
+- Pour fruit juice and ½ cup of water over ingredients and blend.
+It will be pretty thick when starting with frozen fruit, so use a spatula to scrape down and more liquid, if needed, to get a good, smooth blend going.
+Blend until completely smooth.

 - Serve immediately.*